Search Self-play: Pushing the Frontier of Agent Capability without Supervision: Additional Experimental Results

 \subsection{Ablation Study on RL Algorithms}

 To investigate the impact of different reinforcement learning algorithms on our SSP framework, we conduct comprehensive experiments comparing various combinations of RL algorithms for the proposer and solver roles.
 The experimental results are presented in Table~\ref{tab:ablation_RL_algo}.
-We set the per-query rollout budget to n=5 whenever GRPO is used for either role (proposer or solver), and n=1 when a role is trained by REINFORCE (RF) or REINFORCE++ (RF++)~\citep{hu2025reinforce++}.
+We set the per-query rollout budget to n=5 whenever GRPO is used for either role (proposer or solver), and n=1 when a role is trained by REINFORCE (RF).

-Training both roles with GRPO achieves the highest average accuracy (50.9), slightly outperforming our default RF--GRPO configuration (49.5), but with a substantial computational cost: the per-step time rises from 83.4 s to 504.4 s, \textit{i.e.}, approximately 6$\times$ slower.
+Training both roles with GRPO achieves the highest average accuracy (50.9), slightly outperforming our default RF--GRPO configuration (49.5), but with a substantial computational cost: the per-step generation time rises from 83.4 s to 504.4 s, \textit{i.e.}, approximately 6$\times$ slower.
 The improvements are modest and appear across several datasets (e.g., +1.2 on NQ, +2.0 on PopQA, +3.0 on 2Wiki, +1.2 on MuSiQue, +2.4 on Bamboogle), with a small drop on TriviaQA ($-0.6$).
 Given the pronounced increase in runtime and resource consumption, the GRPO--GRPO configuration is the most expensive option despite only marginal gains over the default.

-Among the remaining settings (i.e., configurations other than GRPO--GRPO), the first configuration (RF--GRPO) delivers the best average performance (49.5) while maintaining reasonable training time (83.4 s/step).
-Switching the proposer from RF to RF++ with a GRPO solver slightly reduces the average to 48.1, with a small time saving (80.0 s/step).
-Using GRPO for the proposer while training the solver with RF or RF++ substantially degrades accuracy (46.5 and 29.1 average, respectively), even though the per-step times are lower (50.1 s and 66.7 s).
-Notably, the RF--RF pairing yields the second-lowest average performance (42.0), only outperforming the GRPO--RF++ configuration (29.1), despite the shortest per-step time (9.1 s).
+Among the remaining settings (i.e., configurations other than GRPO--GRPO), the first configuration (RF--GRPO) delivers the best average performance (49.5) while maintaining reasonable generation time (83.4 s/step).
+Using GRPO for the proposer while training the solver with RF substantially degrades accuracy to 46.5, even though the per-step time is lower (50.1 s).
+Notably, the RF--RF pairing yields the lowest average performance (42.0), despite the shortest per-step time (9.1 s).
 These results suggest that placing GRPO on the solver side is more effective than on the proposer side: multi-trajectory credit assignment during solving directly benefits solution quality, whereas stronger exploration in proposing alone does not yield improvements unless the solver can reliably evaluate and solve the proposed queries.